 You may be wondering what to expect from online lessons, whether you’ll be able to hear or see your teacher, or how you’ll get feedback on your playing.
 I’ll walk you through how online bass guitar lessons work, whether they are right for you, and what to expect from your first lesson.

 Why Should You Consider Online Bass Guitar Lessons?

 They’re convenient.
-You won’t need to travel to your teacher’s studio or carry around your bass and amp.
-This saves you money on gas or transportation and time.
+You won’t need to travel to your teacher’s studio or schlep your bass and gear in your bluesmobile or on public transportation…in the rain!
+It saves you money and hassles and time.

 Take lessons anywhere.
 All you need is a computer or tablet, an Internet connection, and your instrument!
 Just make sure that you choose a room or location that’s quiet and has good lighting.
 And if you want to continue your lessons while on vacation, you can!
 They’re affordable.
 Online bass guitar lessons are often slightly cheaper than in-person lessons.
 This is mostly because you won’t receive the same kind of physical feedback or adjustments as with in-person lessons.

 Because the tones produced by a bass guitar are lower than other instruments it’s especially important that your computer or tablet has a good quality microphone with a wider frequency response.
 And taking for granted that you are not going “direct” into a digital audio interface, if you don’t play an acoustic bass guitar you’ll need to play live out of your bass amp.
 You will likely need to turn the volume up a little louder than normal to make sure your teacher can hear you well, but this can also raise the ire of you neighbors…or someone closer to home!

 If you have a slower internet connection you may experience problems like dropped calls and video or sound lagging or freezing.
 Most video-chat issues are easily fixed by restarting the call, but slow connections can make this happen more regularly than you’d like.